-Look elsewhere in Long Horizons, First Step or the Julie's Bicycle website4 for guidance on why climate change is happening, why it is important, who is going to be impacted, how the music industry is currently responding - and what it might usefully do in future.
+Look elsewhere in Long Horizons, First Step or the Julie's Bicycle website3 for guidance on why climate change is happening, why it is important, who is going to be impacted, how the performing arts are currently responding - and what it might usefully do in future.
 My theme is the art and science of governance, global governance, national governance and - crucial here - industry, corporate and organisational governance.